beginning of content

 Threadworms can be diagnosed by a ‘sticky tape test’ available from your doctor.
 The test detects threadworm eggs that are deposited around the anus at night.
 It involves using special sticky tape to take a sample first thing in the morning.
 The sticky tape is pressed onto the area around the anus, causing any threadworm eggs present to stick to the tape.
 The doctor or a laboratory will examine the tape under the microscope to look for the eggs.

 Dog hookworm may be diagnosed by finding the parasite on a gut biopsy specimen.
 The characteristic rash of larva migrans on the skin can also indicate infection with dog hookworm.
-If this rash moves very quickly, e.g. 2-10 cm per hour, then it is known as larva currens, and indicates infection with Strongyloides.
+If this rash moves very quickly (2 – 10 cm per hour) then it is known as larva currens, and indicates infection with strongyloides.

-Infection with some parasites, for example Strongyloides, may cause eosinophilia, an increase in the type of white blood cells known as eosinophils.
+Infection with some parasites, for example strongyloides, may cause eosinophilia, an increase in a type of white blood cells known as eosinophils.

 What do intestinal worms look like?

-Intestinal worms that infect humans and their larvae vary in appearance and size:
+Intestinal worms that infect humans and their larvae vary in appearance and size, such as the following:

 The treatment for threadworms is worming tablets, which are available from the pharmacy.
-All the family should be treated, even if they have no symptoms.
-When taking the medicine, you should also ensure you follow strict hygiene practices to prevent re-infestation.
+The whole household should be treated at the same time, even if they have no symptoms.
+When taking the medicine, you should also ensure you follow strict hygiene practices to prevent reinfestation.

-Other intestinal worm infections are also treated with medicines that kill the parasite without harming the person, such as albendazole, mebendazole, ivermectin and praziquantel.
-Your doctor or a gastroenterologist will advise on the appropriate medicine and the dose.
-The worms are then usually passed out of the body.
+Other intestinal worm infections are also treated with medicines that kill the parasite without harming the person.
+Your doctor or a gastroenterologist (gut specialist) will advise on the best medicine and the right dose.
+The worms then usually pass out of the body.

 Hydatid disease, caused by dog tapeworm, is serious and potentially fatal.
-The cysts may be in the liver, lungs, spleen or kidneys, and rarely the brain.
+It can cause cysts to from in the liver, lungs, spleen or kidneys, and rarely the brain.
 Removal of the cysts requires tricky surgery and medicines.

 Can a child with worms go to daycare or school?